angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 Anyway, `mvn clean package -Dmaven.test.skip` will skip the tests. ;-)

-Maven will create the necessary Java archive at the location `modules/swagger-codegen-cli/target/swagger-codegen-cli.jar` It's important to know that you have to use Java 7 or 8.
-[It won't compile with Java 9](https://github.com/swagger-api/swagger-codegen/issues/7976).

-Now you should have created a snapshot version:
+Maven will create the necessary Java archive at the location `modules/swagger-codegen-cli/target/swagger-codegen-cli.jar` Now you should have created a snapshot version:

 ```